OSD-2K24/osd-2k24-classroom-level-0-find-the-loophole-FindLoophole/README.md

 > Even if you get the autograding test to succeed by editing above files, your submission is discarded automatically, and are graded 0/10.

-The point of this bounty is to check if you can pass the assginment, even when the grading workflow and logic is visible.
+The point of this bounty is to check if you can pass the assignment, even when the grading workflow and logic is visible.

 > - Remember, there is no flag in this repo
 > - You cannot directly see whether you have passed, its only available to admins on classroom dashboard.